Quantum Sensors

 Theses

 We offer bachelor and master thesis in connection with clock projects.
-Have a look at our poster and contact us for more information.
+At the moment, we have an opening for a master thesis on a fiber-optic Michelson interferometer.
+You can also have a look at our poster and contact us for more information.